-To make an informed decision about picking secured loans or unsecured loans, here’s how you can decide which type of loan is best suited for your needs.
+To make an informed decision about picking secured loans or unsecured loans, here is how you can decide which type of loan is best suited for your needs.

 1. Your comfort with collateral

 Collateral is the main component that allows you to apply for a secured loan.
 For example, you may pledge your house to borrow funds to start a company.
-Or you may pledge your investments (such as FDs or other securities) to avail money.
-Sometimes, lenders may have a minimum value for your collateral below which they don’t accept security.
-Also, the value of your security will be higher than the loan amount offered to you.
+Or you may pledge your investments (such as FDs or other securities) to avail of money.
+Lenders may have a minimum value for your collateral below which they do not accept security at times.
+Additionally, the value of your security will be higher than the loan amount offered to you.
 Keeping these things in mind, decide whether pledging security works for you.
 If you are not exposing yourself to risk by pledging a valuable asset, you can opt for this loan.

 2. Your monetary requirement

-Secured loans offer higher loan amounts on a flexible tenor of up to 25 years in of home loans, for example.
-On the other hand, an unsecured loan is sanctioned to you based on your income, credit score and other lender-specific eligibility terms.
-Thus, the loan amount and tenor are limited and shorter in comparison to a secured loan.
+Secured loans offer higher loan amounts on a flexible tenure of up to 25 years in the case of home loan, for example.
+Instead, an unsecured loan is sanctioned to you based on your income, credit score, and other lender-specific eligibility terms.
+Thus, the loan amount and tenure are limited and shorter in comparison to a secured loan.
 So, while applying for a loan, keep your needs in mind and select the type that best suits your goals.
 For example, buying electronics and furniture for your new home with an unsecured loan is a good idea as you can quickly repay your loan using funds from your income.

 3. Your timeline for meeting your requirements